 It should include expected project sections, parts, main headings or outline of the final project.
 Detailed description of expected project sections and parts is not required.
-Students are advised to explore relevant topic's project format file (available in downloads link) for this chapter.

 Chapter No 3: Methodology

 Explain methodology of your project and provide justification.

 3.1 Type of Research: Determine whether the study is quantitative or qualitative and give rationale.